dbt-labs/docs.getdbt.com/website/docs/best-practices/how-we-mesh/mesh-4-faqs.md

 The Semantic Layer in dbt Cloud allows teams to centrally define business metrics and dimensions.
 It ensures consistent and reliable metric definitions across various analytics tools and platforms.

 dbt Mesh enables organizations to split their data architecture into multiple domain-specific projects, while retaining the ability to reference “public” models across projects.
 It is also possible to reference a “public” model from another project for the purpose of defining semantic models and metrics.
-In this way, your organization can have multiple dbt projects feed into a unified semantic layer, ensuring that metrics and dimensions are consistently defined and understood across these different domains.
+Your organization can have multiple dbt projects feed into a unified semantic layer, ensuring that metrics and dimensions are consistently defined and understood across these domains.

 </detailsToggle>